Stratos 4: Release

-Originally spanning a 13-episode anime TV series, which premiered across Japan between January 5, 2003 to March 30, 2003, the series was continued onto three OVA-series sequels, the first of which was released on 28 May 2004 and spanned 2-episodes.
-The series was then followed by Stratos 4: Advance, which spanned 6 episodes and was released on 25 March 2005, and Stratos 4: Advance Final, which was released on 22 September 2006 and spanned 2-episodes, respectively.
+Originally spanning a 13-episode anime TV series, which premiered across Japan between January 5, 2003 to March 30, 2003, two additional episodes were later released direct-to-video in 2004.
+The series was then followed by an OVA series called Stratos 4: Advance (retitled as Stratos 4: Advance Final in the last two episodes), which spanned eight episodes that were released from March 25, 2005 to October 22, 2006.

 The series has been broadcast by the anime satellite television network, Animax, across its respective networks worldwide, including East Asia, Southeast Asia, South Asia, Latin America, and other regions.
 The original 13-episode television series and its first subsequent two-episode OVA series were licensed for North American distribution by Bandai Entertainment USA.
 However, when Bandai Entertainment USA shut down, the series became unlicensed.

 The series is one of the "main JSDF collaborative anime works", as noted by scholar Takayoshi Yamamura.
 The show's producer, Sugiyama Kiyoshi, is said to have conducted "extensive research about JSDF" with Yamamura saying that Kiyoshi is considered an "industry expert regarding collaboration between anime and JSDF."